 3. You’re a closeted manner-minder

 German society rules and dinner-table manners are no secret, not to mothers and certainly not to their children.
-Although you try to let yourself go — put your feet on your Ikea coffee table, add salt to your food at the risk of insulting Oma, and speak with your mouth full on occasion — the innate horror at schmatz-ing or burping brings back the automatic, “Na!” of German-mother disapproval.
+Although you try to let yourself go, the innate horror at schmatz-ing or burping brings back the automatic, “Na!” of German-mother disapproval.
 The memory of it is enough to instantly correct your posture even as you try to escape your proper upbringing.

 4. You’re healthy and you know it

 Somehow, eating müsli and kefir for breakfast never got old.
-Against all odds, your mother’s incessant reminders to eat more salad couldn’t cause you to rebel and turn away from healthy foods: even now, you dutifully eat your cold cuts for dinner.
+Against all odds, your mother’s incessant reminders to eat more salad couldn’t cause you to rebel and turn away from healthy foods.
+Even now, you dutifully eat your cold cuts for dinner.
 Hell, the German word for ‘dinner’ is just the words ‘evening’ and ‘bread’ put together.
-Thanks to your unrelenting Mutti, eating healthy (other than that daily after-dinner glass of red wine) has never been an effort.
+Thanks to your unrelenting Mutti, eating healthy (other than that daily after-dinner glass of wine) has never been an effort.

 5. You pack raincoats for the beach

 Beach vacations as a child were a lot of things: mostly cold, grey, and wet.
 But what German child knows any better?
-Until your school trip whisked you off to the French coast for an actually sunny beach experience, you thought all beaches were as drab as the Nordsee.
+Until your school trip to the French coast, you thought all beaches were as drab as the Nordsee.
 If only your Mutti had packed as many Kinder Überraschungseier as she packed sunscreen and trail mix, you could have made a decent trip of it — at least once you had waited the safety-required hour after you eat before swimming again.

 6. You are always on time